Alextibtab/dotfiles/README.md

 This repository contains all my dotfiles for customising my developer workflow.

+## TODO:

+Figure out how best to use GNU Stow with this workflow.
+Extract rice specific customisations to specific distro rice folder with instructions on how you'd either use the replacement config or paste code to certain file.

 ## Overview

 This repository contains my personal dotfiles and configuration settings for various development tools and applications.
 These files help maintain a consistent development environment across different machines.